raspiblitz/raspiblitz/README.md

 ## Support

-Get get help on RaspiBlitz setup and to exchange on how to best manage/run your node - try the community managed telegram group: https://t.me/raspiblitz

 If you run into a problem or you have still a question, follow the steps below to get support.
 Also check the [setup documentation](#setup-process-detailed-documentation) for details.

 1. Lookup the [FAQ](FAQ.md) if you can find an answer to this question/problem.

+2. If you have a hardware problem, please check that your hardware parts are exactly the parts recommended in the shopping list above.
+Different screens or even SSD-casings can cause problems.

+3. There is a Telegram Group of RaspiBlitz users helping each other: https://t.me/raspiblitz

-2. Please determine if your problem/question is about RaspiBlitz or for example with LND.
+4. Please determine if your problem/question is about RaspiBlitz or for example with LND.
 For example if you cant route a payment or get an error when opening a channel that is an LND question/problem an is best answered by the LND dev community: https://dev.lightning.community

-3. Go to the GitHub issues of the RaspiBlitz: https://github.com/rootzoll/raspiblitz/issues Do a search there.
+5. Go to the GitHub issues of the RaspiBlitz: https://github.com/rootzoll/raspiblitz/issues Do a search there.
 Also check closed issues by removing 'is:open' from the filter/search-box.

-4. Check the RaspiBlot Troubleshoot guide: https://stadicus.github.io/RaspiBolt/raspibolt_70_troubleshooting.html (RaspiBolt is very similar to the RaspiBlitz)

-5. There is a Telegram Group of RaspiBlitz users helping each other: https://t.me/raspiblitz

 6. If you haven't found an answer yet, open a new issue on the RaspiBlitz GitHub.
 You may have to register an account with GitHub for this.
 If it's a bug with the RaspiBlitz, please add (copy+paste) a Debug Report to your issue (see [FAQ](FAQ.md) how to generate) and/or add some screenshots/photos so the community gets more insight into your problem.